 Initial Teacher Certification

 Overall, employer satisfaction is high for all Rider University's Teacher Preparation Program graduates.
-In the most recent administration of the Employer Survey (spring, 2021) the mean score across all survey items was 3.6 (on a 1 to 4 scale with 4 indicating employers' highest satisfaction), with a low score of 3.47 (Q10: Rider University prepares its graduates to use data to plan, differentiate, and modify instruction for students with special needs.) and with a high score of 3.71 (Q12: Rider University prepares its graduates to appropriately utilize technology in teaching & Q16: Rider University prepares its graduates to develop and follow an ethical code).
+In the most recent administration of the Employer Survey (spring, 2023) the mean score across all survey items was 3.4 (on a 1 to 4 scale with 4 indicating employers' highest satisfaction), which is a slight decrease from a mean score of 3.6 in spring 2021.
+The lowest score on individual items was 3.20 (Q2: Rider University prepares its graduates to implement developmentally appropriate and challenging learning experiences; Q8: Rider University prepares its graduates to use concepts and diverse perspectives to engage learners in local or global problem solving; Q10: Rider University Prepares its graduates to use data to plan, differentiate, and modify instruction for students with special needs) and the highest score eas 3.67 (Q12: Rider University prepares its graduates to appropriately utilize technology in teaching).
 The full results of the employer survey over the past several years can be found here: Employer Satisfaction Report - Teacher Preparation (PDF).

 Overall, employer satisfaction is high for graduates from all of Rider’s advanced programs including ESL/Bilingual, Reading/Literacy, Teacher Leader, Principal, School Psychologist, and Special Education.
 The full results of the employer surveys for all advanced programs can be found here: Employer Satisfaction Report - Advanced Programs (PDF).

 100% of our graduates meet New Jersey State certifications requirements.